drdaemos/xc5-docs/en/what_is_new/developer_changes_5_3_2.md

 </div>
 ```

-Don't forget to add the `event-task-progress-page` css class to the container and remove any cancel buttons, time labels and help messages, related to the event task progress widget.
-Also, look at the added `message` widget parameter, it will allow you to provide the progress message.
+Don't forget to add the `event-task-progress-page` css class to the container and remove any cancel buttons, time labels and help messages related to the event task progress widget.
+Also, note the added `message` widget parameter; it will allow you to provide the progress message.

 Remove any `changePercent` changing JS handlers like this (because this behaviour is handled by EventTaskProgress controller):